ggez/ggez/docs/FAQ.md

 Contributions are welcome! ;-)

-# Trying to build something gives me "library not found for -lSDL2"

-You don't have the SDL2 development libraries installed.
-See [build docs](https://github.com/ggez/ggez/blob/master/docs/BuildingForEveryPlatform.md) for how to install them for your platform.

 # How do I load my `conf.toml` file?

 When you create a `Context` it will automatically look for a